NEWS FLASH: Another book for Christina of Markyate?

-Boulton, Maureen B. M., Sacred Fictions of Medieval France 2016 (in spite of the title includes much valuable work on texts circulating in insular culture and provides an excellent and informative basis for study of common francophone religious cultures).
+Boulton, Maureen B. M., Sacred Fictions of Medieval France (2016).
+In spite of the title, this volume includes much valuable work on texts circulating in insular culture and provides an excellent and informative basis for study of common francophone religious cultures.

 Waters, Claire, Translating Clergie: Status, Education, and Salvation in Thirteenth-Century Vernacular Texts (Philadelphia: University of Pennsylvania, 2016).
-Shows the vigorous, dialogic quality of francophone religious teaching, its linkes with works now classified as literary, and lays to rest any notion of post-Lateran IV francophone pastoralia as dully didactic.
+Waters demonstrates the vigorous, dialogic quality of francophone religious teaching, shows its links with works now classified as literary, and lays to rest any notion of post-Lateran IV francophone pastoralia as dully didactic.

 French in the linguistic and cultural economies of England